 WHAT IS PLASTINATION?

-Plastination is the groundbreaking method of halting decomposition and preserving anatomical specimens for study and education.
+Plastination is the groundbreaking method of halting decomposition and preserving anatomical specimens for study and education which was first developed in 1977 by German Anatomist, Dr. Gunther von Hagens.
 A revolutionary method of cadaver tissue preservation, plastination permanently infuses the tissue with plastic polymers enabling it to be viewed, touched and studied with a level of detail and durability that was previously impossible.
 This method for displaying human anatomy for study and education grew to world fame and recognition through the Body Worlds international touring exhibitions.

 By creating a way to permanently preserve human bodies, and then placing them in familiar postures of everyday life that highlight their complexity and beauty, the Body Worlds exhibitions opened a doorway into the secret world of human anatomy.
 These exhibitions make real human anatomy, previously only viewable in the dissection lab, now available and approachable to anyone.

 The field of fascia research has undergone remarkable expansion and growth in the last decade, which is shaping the progression of many related fields.
 The visual illustration of fascia is also expanding in order to further support fascia anatomy education.
-The Human Fascial Net Plastination Project was formed with the lofty goal to produce several full-body plastinates to show the entire human fascial net, three-dimensionally.
+The Human Fascial Net Plastination Project was formed with the lofty goal to produce a full-body plastinate to show the entire human fascial net, three-dimensionally.
 Because the Plastinarium has never attempted this before, the ambitious three-year project is being approached in stages.
 Beginning with several smaller specimens of superficial fascia/ subcutaneous tissue and deep fascia structures, the team is learning first how the plastination process affects fascia in isolation when separated from its neighboring tissue of muscle and bone.
-These first plastinates will be exhibited to the public at the Fifth International Fascia Research Congress November 14-15, 2018 in Berlin, Germany.
-The Plastinarium team will continue to work to create the larger, full-body fascia plastinates over the course of the next three years, exhibiting them at the Sixth International Fascia Research Congress in 2021, and display them as a permanent part of the Body Worlds exhibitions.
+These first plastinates were exhibited to the public at the Fifth International Fascia Research Congress November 14-15, 2018 in Berlin, Germany.
+The Plastinarium team is continuing to work to create the larger, full-body fascia plastinate over the course of three years, with the plan to exhibit it at the Sixth International Fascia Research Congress in 2021, and then display the plastinate as a permanent part of the Body Worlds exhibitions.

 Prosection of these pieces was completed in five days after which they went through the first two stages of four to become plastinates.
 In stage one they were soaked in several high and low temperature baths which replaced the water with acetone and dissolved the fats.
 In the second stage the specimens were soaked in another bath that replaced the acetone with plastic polymer.
 These two stages typically take up to six months depending on the size of the specimen.